Handicap In Golf: Everything You Need To Know

 How to get a handicap in golf?

-The next time the players meet, they should just compare their new scores with one another and then add or subtract points based on whether they won or lost the match.
+The next time the players meet, they can simply compare their new scores with each other by adding or subtracting points based on whether they won or lost the match.
 This is usually done by each player adding up his/her point total from previous games before coming together for comparisons.
 If there are any ties, it’s best to keep track of the rounds in order for one player to have the edge.

 The process can be simplified by keeping a running total on your phone and adding points as you go.
 There are also apps that do this automatically because they know when someone wins or loses from their handicap score card; however, if there is no one to keep track of the game, it’s best to just keep a running total and compare scores.